-Address: Thiers, Puy-de-Dome, Auvergne, 63300 || GPS: latitude 45.857, longitude 3.5483
+Address: Thiers, Puy-de-Dome, Auvergne, 63300, France || GPS: latitude 45.857, longitude 3.5483

-Suggested tourist attractions to visit near Thiers, France
+Sightseeing & tourist attractions to visit nearby

-- Aulteribe Chateau - national monument (10km)
+- Aulteribe Chateau: national monument (10km)

-- Parc du domaine royal de Randan - remarkable garden (23km)
+- Parc du domaine royal de Randan: remarkable garden (23km)

-- Collégiale Saint-Victor et Sainte-Couronne d'Ennezat (Ennezat) - religious monument (25km)
+- Collégiale Saint-Victor et Sainte-Couronne d'Ennezat (Ennezat): religious monument (25km)

-- Vichy - ville fleurie 4* (31km)
+- Vichy: ville fleurie 4* (31km)

 Regular market(s) are held in Thiers each Thursday & Saturday.
 (Markets are held in the morning unless stated.)